coderamen666/srd-v3.5-md/spells/spells-a-b.md

 triggering conditions that end the spell and release the creature whenever they occur.
 These triggers can be as simple or elaborate as you desire, but the condition must be reasonable and have a likelihood of coming to pass.
-The conditions can be based on a creature's name, identity, or alignment but otherwise must be based on observable actions or qualities.
-Intangibles such as level, class, Hit Dice, or hit points don't qualify.
+The conditions can be based on a creature’s name, identity, or alignment but otherwise must be based on observable actions or qualities.
+Intangibles such as level, class, Hit Dice, or hit points don’t qualify.
 Once the spell is cast, its triggering conditions cannot be changed.
 Setting a release condition increases the save DC (assuming a saving throw is allowed) by 2.

 If you are casting any of the first three versions of *binding* (those with limited durations), you may cast additional *binding* spells to prolong the effect, since the durations overlap.
-If you do so, the target gets a saving throw at the end of the first spell's duration, even if your caster level was high enough to disallow an initial saving throw.
+If you do so, the target gets a saving throw at the end of the first spell’s duration, even if your caster level was high enough to disallow an initial saving throw.
 If the creature succeeds on this save, all the *binding* spells it has received are broken.